Yocenly/COREATTACCK/README.md

 We define some basic functions about COREATTACK, GreedyCOREATTACK, and our baselines in BasicMethods.py, CoreAttack.py, and NodeCollapse.py.

-If someone wants to run the experiment, please run CoreAttack.py without any parameters, we apply 4 process to conduct the COREATTACK, GreedyCOREATTACK, random baseline and heuristic baseline respectively.
+If someone wants to run the experiment, please run CoreAttack.py without any parameters, we apply 4 processes to conduct the COREATTACK, GreedyCOREATTACK, random baseline and heuristic baseline respectively.

 Example:

-> python CoreAttack.py
+    python CoreAttack.py

 The results will be stored into ***cache*** directory.